tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 upstream        https://github.com/gallenc/COM304_FOUNDATION_1.git (push)
 ```

-Note that git calls the github repository which your repository is linked to 'origin'.
+Note that git calls the github repository which your repository is linked to `origin`.
-This is the respository on github where where push commands normally send the changes.
+This is the repository on github where where push commands normally send the changes.
 The 'upstream' repository is an alternative repository from which you pull additional content for merging with your work.

-Having made these changes you can now keep your own fork of COM304_FOUNDATION_1 synced with the class examples in the upstream repository using a few Git commands.
+Having made these changes you can now keep your own fork of COM304_FOUNDATION_1 synchronised with the class examples in the upstream repository using a few Git commands.

 1. Fetch the branches and their respective commits from the upstream repository.
 Commits to main will be stored in a local branch, upstream/main.